What testing managers should know about hybrid management

 Undoubtedly, waterfall doesn’t hold a candle to agile’s ability to quickly and effectively adapt to changing requirements and respond to the new feedback as it comes in.

-The most important benefits of a hybrid management approach come as a result of the cross-pollination between the strengths of waterfall and agile, and include:
+The most important benefits of a hybrid management approach come as a result of the cross-pollination between the strengths of waterfall and agile methodologies, and include:

 - Improving predictability